La Grande-Motte

 La Grande-Motte ([la ɡʁɑ̃d mɔt]; La Mota Granda) is a commune in the Hérault département in Occitanie in southern France.
-It is a popular seaside resort and port, built in the 1960s and 1970s.
+It is a popular seaside resort and port near Montpellier, built in the 1960s and 1970s.
 La Grande-Motte is characterized by homogeneous architecture; many of the prominent buildings are pyramidal in form.
 With 2 million tourists per year it is one of the favorite resorts of the French.